gWacey/sdk-nrf/doc/nrf/libraries/others/audio_module.rst

 The audio module is an interface for constructing custom audio processing modules, such as decoder, encoder, and I2S output.
 It provides a common interface to audio processing algorithms.
 The operation of the module is determined by a set of user provided functions that perform the processing.

-There are three module types:

-* Input - obtains data internally within the module.
-* Output - outputs data internally within the module.
-* Input-Output - a processing module that takes input from and outputs to another module.

 Using this interface, you can open and configure the custom modules, connect to them, and start and stop them.
 You can also send audio data to and from the application.

+There are three module types:

+* Input - Obtains data internally within the module (for example I2S input) and outputs the data to another module, the application or both.
+* Output - Takes input from another module or the application and outputs the data internally within the module (for example I2S output).
+* Input-Output - Takes input from another module or the application, processes the data and then outputs the data to another module, the application or both.

 This is an example of how you can connect modules together: